 Good luck in your quest to become a better soccer player and best wishes for a successful tryout!
 Please read over the following information regarding the club’s tryout process.
 We look forward to meeting you at the Travel Team Tryouts.

 - 3-5 evaluators will evaluate the players.
 The evaluators have been carefully selected based on their coaching knowledge and soccer experience.
 The evaluators’ assessment of players is solely used for player selection.
-Because of this, the evaluators cannot have any affiliation with a player.

-- It is the goal of LYSC to notify the participants of tryout results with in 7 days of the age groups last tryout date.
+- It is the goal of LYSC to notify the participants of tryout results within 7 days of the age groups last tryout date.

 - Corresponding ranges of birth dates for each level are listed in the tryout schedule.